revk/ESP32-Faikin/Manuals/BLE.md

 It seems there are a lot of very cheap sensors (£9), even with displays.
 Amazon sell the [Mi Temperature and Humidity Monitor 2](https://www.amazon.co.uk/dp/B08C7KVDJW).

+It does need a CR2032 battery.
+But the battery is replaceable.
+Not waterproof.

 These sensors seem to require an app, and then to be activated.
 The app needs a login, I nearly did not add them at all.
 However, it seems someone has done some customer firmware and it is easy to reflash!

 The instructions are [here](https://github.com/pvvx/ATC_MiThermometer#flashing-or-updating-the-firmware-ota) and pretty easy to follow.
 You go to a [web page](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html), select `Connect` and find the sensor (e.g. `LYWSD03MMC`), select `Activate`, then `Custom Firmware`, then `Start flashing`.
 Simple as that, takes a few minutes.